1Sparky1/O-Book/README.md

 > <br>
 >
 > The next file to set up is the config file.
-> - Click on the 'Files' tab again.
+> - Click on the 'Files' tab at the top of the page.
 > - Select 'mysite/' from the directory list, then 'O-Book/'.
 > - Open 'config.txt' in the file list.
 > - Change the options to the appropriate values, then click the 'Save' button in the top right.